Plans tabled for mixed-use project at former Hempt Farms in Mechanicsburg

 MECHANICSBURG, Pa.
 (WHTM) — Another township, another big development, and residents who are largely against it.

-The plans call to redevelop nine contiguous parcels of land directly across from Cumberland Valley High School; all the parcels are owned by HSS and are all currently zoned for agricultural use.
+The plans call for redevelopment of nine contiguous parcels of land directly across from Cumberland Valley High School.
+All the parcels are owned by HSS and zoned for agricultural use.
 HSS wants to redevelop the land into a mixed-use space.

-“We’re really not talking about whether the Hempt Farm will be developed, we’re talking about it will be developed, the question is how it is developed,” said attorney for HSS, Charles Courtney.
+“We’re really not talking about whether the Hempt Farm will be developed, we’re talking about it will be developed, the question is how it is developed,” said Charles Courtney, an attorney for HSS.

-Developers initially wanted to build more than five million square feet of warehouse space but the township wouldn’t allow it.
-So, developers actually sued the township, challenging their ordinances.
+Developers initially wanted to build more than five million square feet of warehouse space, but the township wouldn’t allow it.
+So, developers sued the township, challenging their ordinances.

 Ultimately, they voted to table the new agreement, saying they want more time to review the revised plans and make sure it fits with the township’s vision for the site.